slively/casker/README.md

 tasksSeries('buildSeries', compile, lint, test);
 ```

-With a bit more effort we now have tasks that will install dependencies before tasks if needed and only re-run when a file actually changes.
+With a bit more effort we now have tasks that will (if needed) install dependencies before executing tasks and only re-run when a file actually changes.
 We can also easily parallelize tasks instead of just running them sequentially.
 As the build grows in complexity the benefits increase.

 ### Run a task